msebgarcia/CIAA-Car/README.md

-#CIAA-Car
+##CIAA-Car
+---

-### Objetive:
+#### Objetive:
-Make a remote controlled car using RF modules and a gauntlet to control it.
+Make a remote controlled car using RF modules and a glove to control it.